gabrielfalcao/lettuce/docs/intro/wtf.rst

  ::

-     In order to organize phones of friends
+    In order to organize phone numbers of friends
     As a wise person
-     I want to add a people to my contact book
+    I want to add a people to my address book

  * Scenarios: